-Carol Dweck, PhD, is one of the world’s leading researchers in the field of motivation.
+Carol Dweck, PhD, is one of the world’s leading researchers in motivation.
 Her research has concentrated on how to encourage success and why people flourish.
-To help us understand why we act the way we do, Carol Dweck summarises decades of her study in her book.
+To help us understand why we act like we do, Carol Dweck summarises decades of her study in her book.
 She focuses on the distinctions between individuals with a fixed mindset and those with a growth” mindset.

 Individuals with a Growth Mindset think their skills can be developed (through hard work, excellent tactics, and input from others).
 They often outperform individuals with a more Fixed Mindset (those who believe their talents are innate gifts).
 This is because they are less concerned with seeming intelligent and devote more time and effort to studying.

 I never lose.
 Either I win, or I learn.Nelson Mandela

 You have the choice.
 Mindsets are just beliefs.
 They’re solid convictions but only in your head, and you can change your mind.

 If you have a fixed mindset, you feel that your characteristics, talents, and personality are genetically decided at birth and that you can do nothing about it.
 The primary goal for persons with a fixed state of mind is to affirm and prove they are intelligent.

 When they make errors, they are more inclined to believe that it is due to their inherent ineptitude and that there is nothing they can do about it rather than viewing them as learning opportunities.
 They are also more inclined to blame others for their mistakes than accept responsibility and learn from them.
 As a result, they are less likely to take chances.